-World class surf spots, volcanic landscape and crystal clear water
+World-class surf spots, volcanic landscape, and crystal clear water

 Lanzarote belongs to the Canary Islands Archipelago.
 It’s located around 100km to the West, off the South Moroccan coast.
 It’s very sunny, dry and warm all year round.
 Around 50 surf spots for different levels.
 Spread on a tiny island, which you could cross by car in half an hour.
-There is something for every one.
+There is something for everyone.

 From December to April, the water temperature can vary between 17 and 21℃.
-On a sunny and wind still day, you might want to go for a quick paddle in board shorts, but for a proper session, most people feel comfortable using a full-suit 3mm.
-If you need one, or want to try out different boards, check out our well stocked surf shop in Famara.
+On a sunny and wind-still day, you might want to go for a quick paddle in board shorts, but for a proper session, most people feel comfortable using a full-suit 3mm.
+If you need one or want to try out different boards, check out our well-stocked surf shop in Famara.

-The water temperature varies between 23 and 26℃, so you want to prepare board shorts and a spring-suit, just in case.
-If you like stress-free travelling, consider renting surf boards, instead of bringing your own ones.
+The water temperature varies between 23 and 26℃, so you want to prepare board shorts and a spring suit, just in case.
+If you like stress-free travelling, consider renting surfboards, instead of bringing your own ones.
 If you want to learn surfing from scratch, please check out our surf lessons for beginners and intermediates in Famara.

 Importance of the surfing etiquette

 The term Localism describes aggressive behaviour by local surfers towards visiting surfers.
 Localism appears everywhere in the world, usually where the waves are worth fighting for them.
-The more powerful and perfect the waves, the stronger localism you will have to face, if you want to surf.
-The only exception are private resort waves in the Indian Ocean, but only a few can afford them.
+The more powerful and perfect the waves, the stronger localism you will have to face if you want to surf.
+The only exception is private resort waves in the Indian Ocean, but only a few can afford them.
 Therefore, most of us will have to share waves – always respecting the surfing etiquette!

 How to avoid Localism?
 Embody the Surfing Etiquette, wake up early, avoid prime time & tide of the day, and you will be scoring!